 Hot Drink Mixes

-Attractive jars of cocoa mix, hot tea, and coffee drinks, tied with colorful ribbon, are lovely as hostess gifts or tucked into a gift basket or Christmas stocking.
+Attractive jars of cocoa mix, hot tea, and coffee drinks, tied with colorful ribbon, are lovely as hostess gifts or tucked into a gift basket.

 Cookie Mixes in a Jar

 Layer the dry ingredients in a one-quart wide-mouth canning jar so each layer has a distinct color and texture.
 Include the recipe and baking directions on the label or gift tag.